Royal Photographic Society: Collection

 The Society had collected photographs and items of historical importance on an ad hoc basis, particularly from the 1890s.
 With the appointment of John Dudley Johnston as Honorary Curator, a post he held from 1924 to 1955, a more proactive approach was taken to collecting.
 Before Johnston's appointment the collection had concentrated on technical advances of photography, and he began add pictorial photography to the holdings.
-On Johnston's death in 1955 the role of Honorary Curator was taken over by his wife Florence and a succession of paid and unpaid staff, with Professor Margaret Harker as Honorary Curator over a long period.
+On Johnston's death in 1955 the role of Honorary Curator was taken over by his wife Florence and a succession of paid and unpaid staff, with Margaret Harker as Honorary Curator over a long period.
 The collection was moved to the National Museum of Photography, Film, and Television at Bradford (later the National Media Museum) in 2002; the move was supported by the Head of the museum, Amanda Nevill, who had been the society's secretary in the 1990s.

 By 1953 the number of items in the society's collection had reached 'upwards' of 3000 items.
-At the time of the collection's transfer to Bradford it consisted of some 270,000 photographic objects, over 6000 items of photographic equipment, 13,000 books, 13,000 bound periodicals, and 5000 other photography-related documents.
+At the time of the collection's transfer to Bradford it consisted of some 270,000 photographic objects, over 6,000 items of photographic equipment, 13,000 books, 13,000 bound periodicals and 5,000 other photography-related documents.

 The collection was transferred from the National Media Museum to the Victoria and Albert Museum in 2017, where it forms a central part of the museum's Photography Centre.

 The RPS is forming a new RPS Collection of photographs and material relevant to its own history, that of its former members and which will support its educational activities.

 The Tyng Collection, part of the RPS Collection and now at the V&A Museum, is a collection of outstanding pictorial photography started in 1927 by an American philanthropist and society member, Stephen H. Tyng.
 He established a foundation to promote and recognise photographic work of outstanding pictorial merit.
-The first colour print to be accepted into the Tyng Collection, in 1960, was "Madrasi Fishermen" taken by Dr S. D. Jouhar during his six-month trip to India in 1959.
+The first colour print to be accepted into the Tyng Collection, in 1960, was "Madrasi Fishermen" taken by S. D. Jouhar during his six-month trip to India in 1959.

 Archives

 The society's early records, Council, Committee and Meeting Minute books, are held with the society's collection at the V&A. There is no published or online record of former or current members of the society.
 Occasional lists of members were published by the society up the 1890s when lists were issued more regularly; from the 1930s membership lists were issued periodically, and the last in 1947.
 They are now not issued.
 New members have usually been recorded in the Photographic Journal.
-Dr Michael Pritchard undertook a project to make an online searchable database of members from 1853 to 1901, published by De Montfort University's photographic history research centre.
+Michael Pritchard undertook a project to make an online searchable database of members from 1853 to 1901, published by De Montfort University's photographic history research centre.
 The Society has a card index of members from the late 1920s to 1980s, which it will search on request, and may also be able to assist with membership enquiries between 1900 and the 1930s.